vshn/ldaplogin/KEYCLOAK.md

 * Make sure the following are on: 'Full group path', 'Add to ID token', 'Add to access token', 'Add to userinfo'
 * Save

-Now that you have the global Client scope configured, you can edit your client.
+Now that you have the global Client scope configured you can edit your client.

 * Go to 'Clients'
 * Find your ldaplogin client